quintessences/showcase/README.md

 ## 🔥 What will happen after my contribution?

-I have created a simple page to display all contributors list [here](https://hctnm2.github.io/Beginner-Hacktoberfest/), your name should appear shortly after the pull request is merged.
+Your name should appear shortly in Contributor list down after the pull request is merged.

 ---